 - Apply to the West Virginia University School of Pharmacy via PharmCAS beginning July 13, 2023.

 - The priority application deadline for submission of PharmCAS application is November 1, 2023, at 11:59 p.m.
 Hawaii Time (HT).
 Candidates meeting the priority deadline will receive first consideration for interview schedules and scholarships.
 A decision regarding an applicant's admission will be provided by December 1, 2023.

 - The final application deadline for submission of PharmCAS application is June 3, 2024, at 11:59 p.m.
 Hawaii Time (HT).

 West Virginia University School of Pharmacy announces that the PCAT will be optional for the Admissions Cycle 2023-2024.
 If you have already taken the PCAT and wish to report your score through PharmCAS, please do so using code 104.

 Applicants deemed eligible will be scheduled for a personal interview.
 Priority Deadline Interviews are held in October and early November.
 Other interviews are held from late November through June.
 Interviewees are judged on the quality of their answers and their overall oral communication skills.
 Interviews will be conducted in person in Morgantown, WV at the School of Pharmacy.
 In special circumstances, we can accommodate virtual interviews.
 Interviews typically last about 30 minutes and are followed by a tour and debriefing totaling a two-hour time commitment.

 Prerequisite Course Requirements:

-Prerequisite coursework must be completed at a U.S. or foreign accredited institution of higher education.
+Prerequisite coursework may be completed at a U.S. or foreign accredited institution of higher education.